Ja Morant ready to rejoin Grizzlies, NBA suspension over

 On the court, the Grizzlies are pleased with the growth of the 23-year-old Morant.
 After Memphis selected him with the No. 2 draft pick in 2019, he was named the 2020 NBA Rookie of the Year and last year earned NBA Most Improved Player honors.

-Jenkins said it all starts with what’s in Morant’s head and in his heart.
+Jenkins said that all starts with what’s in Morant’s head and in his heart.

 “He’s doing a really good job recognizing the improvements he’s making,” the coach said, “and that he has to continue to make.”